William Horace Temple: Early life

-Temple was born in Montreal in 1898, and was one of five children.
+Temple was born in Montreal on 28 November 1898, and was one of five children.
 His father was a railway conductor, and the family moved with him to Toronto in 1909.
 After completing grade 8, due in part to his father's alcoholism, he took a job as an office boy with the Grand Trunk Railway for $5 a week.